 To understand mathematics and mathematical activity, it is crucial to have a clear view of the functioning of mathematical language.
 I am tempted by Wittgenstein's idea that mathematical language has an essentially normative, rather than descriptive, mode of use.
 Whereas Wittgenstein applied this perspective on mathematics predominantly with an eye on applications of mathematics, I argue that it fits surprisingly well with the modern axiomatic approach to pure mathematics (here).
 As I see it, such a Wittgensteinian approach to mathematical language supports deflationary perspectives on mathematical truth and mathematical objects (in German).
 Inasmuch as a structuralist view of mathematical objects is compatible with such perspectives, I think that it can and should be extended to meta-mathematics (here).

-As a PhD student in physics I co-authored three papers on high-temperature superconductivity and its relation to anti-ferromagnetism in a simple model of fermions on a lattice, the so-called Hubbard model (see here for the final installment of the series).
+When I was a PhD student in physics I co-authored three papers on high-temperature superconductivity and its relation to anti-ferromagnetism in a simple model of fermions on a lattice, the so-called Hubbard model (see here for the final installment of the series).
 This work is based on a renormalization group approach to the development of which my physics PhD supervisor Christof Wetterich made decisive contributions.